soderlundf/context/README.md

 # README

-Express middleware for simple session context.
+Express middleware for simple app context.

 # What it does